-At the same time, I can only express my gratitude once again to all those who kindly watched over us from afar and nearby, and called out to us in a powerful way.
+At the same time, I can only express my gratitude once again to all those who kindly watched over us from far and near, and called out to us strongly.

 I am looking forward to building up to another important day.